 You are expected to do coursework, reading, and skills practice and will be expected to undertake written and manipulative examinations in the classroom, as well as some experience in an ambulance or in a hospital.

-Also read: Can EMTs Start IVs/Intubate/Give Stitches?
+Also read: How to Become an EMT: Expert Guide and Can EMTs Start IVs/Intubate/Give Stitches?

 Intermediate/Advanced EMT Training

-Note: Some states, have another level of EMT certification above EMT basic, but less training then a Paramedic.
+Note: Some states, have another level of EMT certification above EMT basic, but less training than a Paramedic.
 This is referred to as an EMT-Intermediate or Advanced EMT.
 However, some states only recognize EMT basic and Paramedic certifications.

 Becoming a paramedic is no small task.
 You need to begin with studying CPR and then the EMT basics course that we’ve outlined above.